wp-plugins/powerpress/readme.txt

 * Removed `PHP_EOL` from powerpress-player.php where the player links are added to the post content.
 This should solve the issue where some themes or plugins replace new line characters with actual `<br/>` tags.
 (Thanks Nathan for the fix!)
 * Option to remove statistics from Dashboard has been re-added.
 5.0/5.0.1 removed the option which was automatically disabling statistics in dashboard.
 Our mistake!
 * Fixed bug with embed link no longer appearing when using FlowPlayerClassic audio player. (thanks X for bringing to our attention!)
-* Fixed bug with Taxonomy podcasting program level attributes (description, itunes subtitle, etc...) not getting applied to taxonomy feed correctly (Thankx Matt for bringing to our attention!)
+* Fixed bug with Taxonomy podcasting program level attributes (description, itunes subtitle) not getting applied to taxonomy feed correctly (Thankx Matt for bringing to our attention!)
+* Fixed bug with file size and duratoin checkbox setting in General Settings not saving correctly (Thanks Bridge Maker for letting us know about the bug!)

 = 5.0.1 =